The Heart of Christmas (album)

 The Heart of Christmas is the first holiday studio album by Christian contemporary/pop-rock musician Matthew West.
 It was released on October 4, 2011 through Sparrow Records.
 The album was produced by Brown Bannister and Pete Kipley.
-The album has achieved commercial charting successes, as well as, it has garnered critical acclamation.
+The album achieved commercial charting successes and garnered critical acclamation.

 Background

 The album released on October 4, 2011 by Sparrow Records, and it was produced by Brown Bannister along with Pete Kipley.
 This was the first Christmas album from Matthew West.

 Music and lyrics

 At CCM Magazine, Grace S. Aspinwall noted that the album has "just the right balance of big-band style holiday classics and well crafted modern songs."
 Stella Redburn of Cross Rhythms commented that West has a "strong but flexible voice that works well in these up-beat arrangements".
 At The Christian Music Review Blog, Jonathan Kemp was "captivated" by his voice.
 In addition, Allmusic's Jon O'Brien wrote that the release "justifies West's reputation as one of the most dependable voices in contemporary Christian pop."